How to Apply

 The department will consider applications throughout the academic year.
 The deadline for funding falls in February – earlier application are encouraged in this case.
 If you wish to apply for funding, you should indicate this when prompted to in the online application process.

 If you wish to read for any full-time programme you must become a member of one of our Colleges or Societies as well as being accepted by a department.
-You can indicate preferences on your application, and Graduate School will make every effort to arrange membership.
+You can indicate preferences on your application, and the Graduate School will make every effort to arrange membership.
 You need not join a College or Society if you wish to register for a part-time degree.

 Postgraduate Funding Opportunities